 The International Visitor Leadership Program (IVLP) is the U.S. Department of State’s premier professional exchange program.
 Through short-term visits to the United States, current and emerging foreign leaders in a variety of fields experience this country firsthand and cultivate lasting relationships with their American counterparts.
 Professional meetings reflect the participants’ professional interests and support the foreign policy goals of the United States.

-Every year, the CIR and its members host over 300 guests of the U.S. State Department in Santa Fe.
+In 2018, CIR welcomed more than 450 guests of the U.S. State Department in Santa Fe.
 Whether by arranging meetings, participating in panel discussions or providing a home-cooked meal, CIR members consistently put Santa Fe on the map and create a memorable experience for future world leaders around the globe.

 How it Works

 The Santa Fe Council on International Relations is one of several Community Based Members (CBMs) around the United States.
-The International Visitor Leadership Programs (IVLPs) are assigned to these councils by programming agencies in Washington, D.C. based on the suitable cultural and professional resources available for the visiting group’s field of interest.
+The International Visitor Leadership Program (IVLP) are assigned to these councils by programming agencies in Washington, D.C. based on the suitable cultural and professional resources available for the visiting group’s field of interest.
 All of the organizations are represented by the office in Washington, Global Ties U.S.

 Proof That it Works